 Since I teach at a private preschool, we are only given national holidays off.
 In June and July, we run summer courses.
 The management is really kind and willing to give teachers anywhere between a week to the full 2 months off if you ask in advance though.

-How can someone start the process to become an English teacher in Vietnam?
+How can someone start teaching English in Vietnam?

 First, I’d suggest visiting Vietnam if possible or moving there before you get a job.
 This way you can explore the country and pick which city you feel more at home.
 I say the city only because there are more job options.
 If you’d prefer to be in a smaller town or more rural area, I’d suggest job hunting through organizations or English centers (like APAX).

 People here are more willing to hire someone they can meet in person.
 This also gives you the chance to see the school in person and make sure it’s a good fit.
 If you can’t go this route, I’d suggest job hunting on Dave’s ESL Cafe or via Facebook groups.
 Facebook groups are really powerful in Asia.
 There is a great Fexpat (female expat) group for Ho Chi Minh that you could job search through.